by their descendants.

-The suburb was known as Whinstanes for many years before becoming Eagle Creek.
+The suburb was known as Whinstanes for many years before becoming Eagle Farm.

 After ABW’s death the house and remaining 9 acres of land were sold in 1925 to Our Lady of the Sacred Heart who established College Whinstanes, which opened as a Junior Boys Boarding School.
 In 1941 OLSH Whinstanes was closed.
 In the midst of WWII it was considered unsafe to house the children so close to the petrol storage facilities located near the Brisbane River.

 The college premises were taken over by the 738th Military Police Battalion US Army.
 Camp Whinstanes was a US Military Stockade for US Military personnel who were being punished.
 The MP's were housed at this complex as well as Wacol.

 After the war the OLSH sold the house and land in 1947 to the Augustinian Order who was establishing its first Australian College for boys.
 It was named Villanova College.
 Whinstanes functioned as three classrooms, a chapel and sacristy.
 Students also had access to tennis courts, cricket oval and other sporting facilities.

 Forty boys attended Villanova that first year and by 1951 it was clear the Whinstanes property could no longer adequately house the growing student population.
 After much searching, the Augustinian Fathers eventually chose Coorparoo as the new site for the College in 1954